 As you can probably tell, we find double-ended screw extractor sets easier to use.

 For a tutorial on how to use a screw extractor, it feels like we took a long time to get to the actual screw extraction, doesn’t it?
 Well, here we are.
 At this point, you can finally put the screw extractor to use.

-Moving counterclockwise with a ratchet or in reverse if you’re using a drill, turn the screw extractor into the guide hole you’ve drilled.
+If you’re using a drill in reverse, turn the screw extractor into the guide hole you’ve drilled.
 The screw extractor will twist down until it grabs hold of the screw.
 Once that happens, just keep turning until your screw is safely out.
+Go very slow.

-Pro Tip: If the screw extractor doesn’t bite, drill or burnish out a little more of the head.
+Pro Tip 1: If the screw extractor doesn’t bite, drill or bore out a little more of the head.
 Most screws will only require 1/16″ or so to work, but you might need to go a little further on some.
 If it still doesn’t work, try the next size up.

 If you have any other tips and tricks on how to use a screw extractor, feel free to leave a comment in the section below.

-Rockler has a really good video explaining both how a screw extractor works and taking you through the process.
+Rockler has a really good video explaining both how a screw extractor works and which takes you through the process.
 Check it out here.